 Recommendations:

-- Instead of an audio intercom, choose a video intercom system so that tenants can see visitors before granting them property access.
+- Instead of an audio intercom, choose a video intercom system so tenants can see visitors before granting them property access.

 - Opt for an intercom that’s both vandal-resistant and weatherproof.